-Because of the COVID-19 pandemic, schools in the UK are closed and children are staying home and unable to see their friends or relatives.
 All children will have questions about the Coronavirus and its impact, but some children have experienced loss of their loved ones or have a member of their family who is ill and their stress/anxiety will be intense.

 Children who experience death of a family member will be worried about the health of their surviving family.
 It is important to reassure your child by talking to them honestly and calmly about what is happening around them.
 Acknowledge their worries by having a gentle conversation and reassure your child that they should come and talk to you when worried so that they do not feel they are on their own.